rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     Confirm that $MYPROC2 is no longer in the process table.

-3. Start a new ping process and make note of its PID.
+3. Start a new ping process and make a note of its PID.
 Type:

     ```bash
     { ping localhost > /dev/null 2>&1 & MYPROC3=$!; } \